 The office manager is there mainly for customer convenience [and peace of mind].
 Tenants like to interact and see a friendly face at the counter.
 He or she is there to answer questions, like how to winterize their RV or boat.
 They are there to give tours of the facility and its amenities and offer other services that the business may have as “extra” services; like motorhome wash, propane refill, and winterizing.

 One significant, and lesser-known advantage to steel structures (often an afterthought) is the savings on insurance.
 Most insurance companies offer customers savings and rebates when steel structures are being built or have been built on the property.
-These structures are less likely to need structural repair; therefore, the lower insurance rate will be.
+These structures are less likely to need structural repair; therefore, the lower the insurance rate will be.
 Steel is also sustainable and 100% recyclable.
 If you’re looking to attract investors, building with steel, is considered a sustainable construction build.
 Going “green” will help gain interest in the project and adding solar modules opens up even more dialogue with financial institutions, investors, and city and town building permit departments.